hpatnadeeshan/MS-2/README.md

     ![Info page- Mobile view](./assets/responsiveness/mobile-modal.jpg)

+### Manual Testing vs Automated Testing

+Manual testing involves human testers who execute test cases, interact with the application's user interface, and observe its behavior to identify defects and issues.
+Testers simulate real user interactions, exploring various scenarios and edge cases to detect problems that may not be evident through automated means.
+Manual testing is well-suited for exploratory testing, usability assessment, and assessing the user experience.

+On the other hand, automated testing employs software tools and scripts to run predefined test cases and compare actual outcomes with expected results.
+Jest, for instance, is a popular JavaScript testing framework that automates the testing of JavaScript code.
+Automated tests are valuable for repetitive and regression testing, where the same tests need to be executed frequently, and they can catch issues quickly as part of a continuous integration process.
+Automated testing is efficient for validating code changes and ensuring codebase stability.

+In summary, manual testing relies on human judgment and intuition to assess an application's functionality, while automated testing leverages scripts and tools to verify software behavior systematically and repetitively.
+Each approach has its strengths and is often used in combination to achieve comprehensive software testing.

 ### Testing User Stories

 As a user/player, I see most of the user stories are satisfied